The Death of Diagnosis: Can Research Find a Better Way To Understand Mental Health?

 Cuthbert admits that there are “different opinions” on how research is conducted within the NIMH but reiterates that the institution’s policy remains not to turn down any grants, even those still purely based on DSM principles.

 If there are divides within the NIMH on how effective RDoC is, the “tension” that Holtzheimer mentions is apparent in the wider field as well.
 “I think there’s been a lot of pushback on RDoC,” says Cassie Boness, a research assistant professor specializing in clinical psychology at the University of New Mexico.
-“It’s not all that helpful in terms of giving us concrete steps about how to fulfil its strategic goals.”
+“It’s not all that helpful in terms of giving us concrete steps about how to fulfill its strategic goals.”

 Flaws in the framework?